quintel/etm-tools/README.md

 ### cp-scenario

 cp-scenario is a small application which reads data from an ETEngine scenario and creates a new scenario with the same input values.
-It optionally allow you to specify a different dataset for the new scenario, in which case the inputs are scaled to suit the new region.
+It optionally allows you to specify a different dataset for the new scenario, in which case the inputs are scaled to suit the new region.